lopatovsky/HMMs/docs/index.rst

-.. greattwitterwall documentation master file, created by sphinx-quickstart on Wed Nov  2 13:52:08 2016.
+..
+HMMs's documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.